gilzoide/objectivec-gdextension/README.md

   In multiplatform projects, you must check if you are in a supported platform before trying to use the API.
 - This plugin makes its best to check for type compatibility between Godot and Objective-C and catch exceptions when sending messages, but it is possible for crashes to happen if the library is misused.
 - Block invocation uses fixed integer arguments, so blocks with different call ABI, for example blocks called with float or double values, may crash.
-- For now, there is no support for structs and pointers as arguments or return values.
+- For now, there is no support for structs and struct pointers as arguments or return values.

 ## How to install